 This program is designed to meet the State of New Jersey certification requirements for the LDT-C Certification for applicants who have a master's degree and three years of documented teaching experience with a STANDARD New Jersey Instructional Certificate.
-ADMISSION REQUIREMENTS

 - New Jersey certification in education and completion of three years documented full time teaching experience with a STANDARD New Jersey Instructional Certificate.
-Letter substantiating this should be submitted on letterhead of school district. - · Verification of an earned master's degree through official transcript - Two professional references - Submit a personal statement of a minimum of 2-3 pages describing reason for pursuing this graduate program in special education including what your career goals are for this area of specialization - Personal interview
+Letter substantiating this should be submitted on letterhead of school district. - Verification of an earned master's degree through official transcript - · Two professional references - Submit a personal statement of a minimum of 2-3 pages describing reason for pursuing this graduate program in special education including what your career goals are for this area of specialization - · Personal interview

-ED 522 Application of Special Education Law for Students with Disabilities 3

-ED 559 Theory, Principles and Application of Behavior Management for Students with Disabilities 3

-ED 530 Adaptive Tech Students With Disabil 3

-ED 535 Application of Brain-Based Strategies for Students with Disabilities 3

-12-hour field require ement

-ED 536 Special Reading Programs for Students with Disabilities 3

-ED 540 Sp Ed Teacher As Collaborator 3

-ED 613 Methods Of Research In Lrn Dis 3

-ED 614 Practicum In LDT-C I 3 - 0

-(minimum 45-hour s supervised field experience)

-ED 615 Practicum In LDT-C II 3

-(minimum 45-bour

-(minimum 45-hour supervised field experience)
+ED 522 Application of Special Education Law for Students with Disabilities 3 ED 559 Assessment of Learning Disabilities and Instructional Planning Techniques 3 ED 530 Adaptive Tech Students With Disabil 3 ED 535 Application of Brain-Based Strategies for Students with Disabilities 3 12-hour field requiremen nt ED 536 Special Reading Programs for Students with Disabilities 3 ED 540 Sp Ed Teacher As Collaborator 3 ED 613 Methods Of Research In Lrn Dis 3 ED 614 Practicum In LDT-C I 3 - 0 (minimum 45-hour super rvised field experience) ED 615 Practicum In LDT-C II 3 (minimum 45-hour supervised field experience)